omarluq/stimulus-store/README.md

   type: Number
 });
 ```
-<small>Note that `createStore` is an asynchronous function, and therefore returns a Promise.
+<sub>Note that `createStore` is an asynchronous function, and therefore returns a Promise.
 This means that you need to use the `await` keyword when calling `createStore`.
 In JavaScript modules, you can use `await` at the top level of the module.
-This is known as "top-level await".</small>
+This is known as "top-level await".</sub>

 ## `useStore`